Chemotherapy: Coping with hair loss

 When chemotherapy drugs damage the cells in the hair follicles, the hair may break off at the scalp or simply fall out.
 The effect ranges from a bit of thinning to complete hair loss.

-When you stop taking the drugs, your hair follicles recover and your hair starts to grow back one to three months later.
+When you stop taking the drugs, your hair follicles recover and your hair will start to grow back one to three months later.

 If you're taking a chemotherapy drug that affects your hair follicles, you'll probably begin to see some hair loss within two weeks of starting treatment.